nehemiaobati/codeigniter/.clinerules/clinerules.md

 *   **Reusable Partials:** Common UI elements MUST be created as partial views in `app/Views/partials/`.
     *   **Flash Messages:** All status messages MUST be rendered via `app/Views/partials/flash_messages.php`.
     *   **Custom Components:** Sitewide components like pagination MUST have a custom view (e.g., `app/Views/pagers/bootstrap5_pagination.php`) and be configured as the default in `app/Config/Pager.php`.
-*   **Dynamic URLs in JS:** JavaScript making AJAX/fetch requests MUST construct URLs dynamically using `window.location.origin` to avoid hardcoding and ensure portability.
+*   **Dynamic URLs in JS:** JavaScript making AJAX/fetch requests MUST be given a relative URL path from the controller (e.g., using CodeIgniter's `route_to()` function).
+Hardcoding absolute URLs is forbidden.
+This is the mandatory solution to prevent "blocked by CORS" policy errors that arise when the browser's origin (e.g., with 'www') does not exactly match the application's configured base URL.

 ---